 If it has been longer than 6 months and spotting still occurs, switching to a different type of pill may help.

 Spotting may be light enough that a person does not have to wear a pad or tampon.
 However, some people may wish to wear a thin panty liner to avoid staining clothing.
-A light or regular tampon can also help.
+Using a tampon for light or regular flow can also help.

 While some people take birth control pills for decades without any problems, others experience troublesome side effects.
 A person should call the doctor if any of the following occur:

-- spotting for more than 7 days after having taken the pill for longer than 6 months
+- spotting after having taken the pill for longer than 6 months

 - symptoms that could be due to a blood clot, such as chest pain, dizziness, difficulty seeing, or severe leg pain

 If a person is still spotting after taking the pill for 6 months, the doctor may wish to change the prescription.
-Several different types and brands of birth control pill are available.
+Several different types and brands of birth control pills are available.